fictjs/fict/docs/architecture.md

   - To hand over complex reactive wiring and performance optimization to the compiler and runtime;
   - To retain the engineering advantages brought by TSX and existing toolchains.

+- **On-demand execution model**: Components re-execute when signals/derived values are **read at runtime** in control flow; otherwise, only fine-grained DOM updates occur.
+Simply defining a derived value (`const x = signal * 2`) doesn't trigger re-execution.
+This hybrid approach combines the intuitive behavior of React's mental model with the performance of Solid's fine-grained reactivity.

 - From an architectural perspective, it stands on the shoulders of several predecessors:
   - React Compiler's automatic derivation idea
   - Solid's fine-grained reactive graph
   - Svelte 5 / Vue's intuitive mutable syntax
+  - A hybrid execution model that matches developer intuition
   - Plus a little bit of **"UI is fiction over real state"** paranoia.